apache/libcloud/docs/loadbalancer/drivers/nttcis.rst

 Non-standard functionality and extension methods
 ------------------------------------------------

-The Dimension Data driver exposes some `libcloud` non-standard functionalities through extension methods and arguments.
+The NTTC-CIS driver exposes some `libcloud` non-standard functionalities through extension methods and arguments.

 These functionalities include: